Carlos Gamarra: International career

-Gamarra's first international cap came against Bolivia on 27 March 1993, a game which Paraguay lost 2–1.
-He stayed at Cerro Porteño until 1995.
+Gamarra's first international cap came against Bolivia on 27 March 1993, a 2–1 loss for Paraguay.

 Gamarra made his first big impact in international football during Paraguay's campaign at 1998 FIFA World Cup, in the second round of which Paraguay were knocked out by France (the eventual winners).
 Gamarra played in all four of Paraguay's games, garnering great respect for his defensive skills, and did not concede a single foul in any of his side's matches.
 FIFA named him as part of the All-Star team of the World Cup.
 At the 2002 FIFA World Cup in South Korea and Japan, Paraguay were once again knocked out in the second round.
 Gamarra played every single minute of Paraguay's campaign, and again completed his side's participation without conceding a foul.

-Gamarra captained the Paraguay side to a silver medal in the football tournament at the 2004 Summer Olympics Olympic Games, losing 1–0 to Argentina in the final.
+Gamarra captained the Paraguay side to a silver medal in the 2004 Summer Olympics, losing 1–0 to Argentina in the final.
 On 4 August, before the Summer Olympics began, he played in a preparation game against the Portugal of Cristiano Ronaldo in the city of Algarve, resulting in a 5–0 defeat.

 In the 2006 FIFA World Cup, Gamarra was the first player in the tournament to score an own goal, from an incoming free kick from David Beckham in his team's opening match against England, which eventually led to England's 1–0 win.
 (Scored after just three minutes, this became the fastest World Cup finals own goal in history, until the 2014 FIFA World Cup where Sead Kolašinac scored just after two minutes playing for Bosnia and Herzegovina against Argentina in the group stages.)
 During the 2006 FIFA World Cup, Gamarra announced his retirement from the Paraguay national team.